 - A. Continue efforts to regenerate jack pine, white birch, balsam, red oak, and other intolerant timber types, through planting, scarification, prescribed burning, and other silvicultural harvest methods. - B. Attempt to increase levels of prescribed burning with a focus on releasing oak seedlings from competition on oak regeneration management sites. - C. Continue to modify and finalize northern hardwood management matrix to aid in decisions on prescriptions.
 Establish even aged regeneration (shelterwood) harvests, in combination with scarification where necessary, to regenerate hardwood on sites with poor quality timber. - D. Continue to evaluate older red pine plantation growth rates and thinning response.
 Conduct final harvest on those older plantations where growth does not exceed mortality.
-Target these areas for site preparation and replanting after harvests are complete. - E. Recalculate annual allowable harvest projects for northern hardwood and red pine sites to adjust for even aged management and site regeneration. - F. Begin to analyze aspen reconnaissance to determine when to increase annual allowable harvest.
-Aspen is currently harvested at a reduced rate to compensate for the accelerated harvests that occurred in the 1970's and 1980's. - G. Continue to monitor for invasive species, buckthorn in particular, and conduct eradication projects where feasible and when funding is available.
+Target these areas for site preparation and replanting after harvests are complete. - E. Recalculate annual allowable harvest projects for northern hardwood and red pine sites to adjust for even aged management and site regeneration. - F. Analyze aspen stand ages, species composition, growth, size in order to begin harvesting "second entry" stands as part of the annual allowable harvest. - G. Continue to monitor for invasive species, buckthorn in particular, and conduct eradication projects where feasible and when funding is available.